 You can request an information session on the date and time of your choice through Handshake.
 Daytime sessions are possible, but note that students will be less available due to class schedules.
 Request a session through your Handshake account.

 Things to keep in mind:

 Call our office at 617-353-3590 if you have questions about setting up an information session.

 The CCD provides employers with a professional setting to interview BU students and alumni who are candidates for internships or jobs.
 Through Handshake, you can pre-select candidates to interview.
 Recruiting season is October through April, with a winter break from mid-December to mid-January.
 All recruiting and on-campus interviewing services—excluding catering—are free when held in the CCD’s space in the Center for Student Services building.

 If you have questions, please call our office at 617-353-3590.

 Location: George Sherman Union (775 Commonwealth Avenue)

 Career Fairs are open to students and alumni of all levels and majors.
-Email email@example.com to be placed on the list for the next career fair.
+Register for the Fall Career Fair on Handshake.